 Applicants to the program must consent to a criminal background check and sign the volunteer agreement before acceptance into the program.
 Previous gardening experience is not necessary.

-An EEO/AA employer, University of Wisconsin-Extension provides equal opportunities in employment and programming, including Title IX and ADA requirements.
+An EEO/AA employer, University of Wisconsin-Extension provides equal opportunities in employment and programming, including Title VI, Title IX, and ADA requirements.
 Requests for reasonable accommodations to ensure equal access to this program should be made as early as possible.